-2. Preference will be given to applicants that have completed a baccalaureate degree with a minimum overall grade point average (GPA) of 3.0.
-Minimum overall GPA is set at 2.8
+2. Preference will be given to applicants that have completed a baccalaureate degree with an overall grade point average (GPA) above 3.2.
+Minimum overall GPA is set at 2.8.

-3. Preference will be given to applicants with a minimum GPA of 3.0 in the following pre-requisite courses:
+3. Preference will be given to applicants with a GPA above 3.2 in the following pre-requisite courses:

 Biology 1 or Zoology